mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ESAN    Passenger with Emotional Support Animal in Cabin
 ```

-Back to the phone number, it looked like this: `CTCM QF HK1 [phone number]`.
+The phone number I found looked like this: `CTCM QF HK1 [phone number]`.
 Googling "SSR CTCM" led me to the [developer guide](https://guides.developer.iata.org/docs/ctcm) for some kind of airline association, which I assume I am basically a member of now.

 ![CTCM](/img/sunburnt-country/ctcm.png)
 *`CTCM QF HK1` translates as "Contact phone number of passenger 1"*